cmosher01/Epple-II/docs/usermanual.md

 This creates a new empty file (on the host computer) that represents a cassette tape image, and loads it onto the CASSETTE OUT port, in preparation for saving a program to it.
 The file must not already exist.
-The file type should be +.wav+ to indicate a WAVE format file.
+The file type should be `.wav` to indicate a WAVE format file.

 `cassette save`